James Sevier Conway: Political career

 In 1832, Conway became the surveyor-general in Arkansas Territory and served in that position until 1836.
 He was the elected to the new office of governor when Arkansas became a state in 1836.
 His administration focused on developing schools and roads.
 He ordered the militia to patrol the western frontier and worked to have the federal arsenal built at Little Rock.
 He worked to get funding for a state penitentiary.
 He pressed the General Assembly for establishment of a state library and university but was unsuccessful.
 Conway left office in 1840 and returned to Lafayette County where he served three nonconsecutive terms as postmaster.

 Death and legacy

 Conway died from the complications of pneumonia on March 3, 1855.
 His remains were interred in the Conway Cemetery (present-day Conway Cemetery State Park), near Bradley, Arkansas.
-He helped establish Lafayette Academy in Greene County, Tennessee.
+He helped establish Lafayette Academy in Lafayette County, Arkansas.
 Present-day Conway, Arkansas, is named after him.